Battle of Cajamarca: Incan account of events

 Titu Cusi Yupanqui (1529–1571), son of Atahualpa’s half-brother Manco II, who had escaped the killings of Atahualpa’s general Quizquiz, dictated decades later the only Inca account of the events leading up to the battle.
 According to Titu Cusi, Atahualpa had received "two Viracochas", Pizarro and de Soto, at a date not specified "many days" before the battle, offering them a golden cup containing ceremonial chicha.
 "The Spaniard poured it out."
 The Spaniards then gave Atahualpa a letter (or book) which they said was quillca (writing) of God and of the Spanish king.
 Offended by the wasting of the chicha, Atahualpa threw the "letter or whatever it was" on the ground, telling them to leave.

 On November 16, Atahualpa arrived at Cajamarca with "no weapons for battle or harnesses for defense," although they did carry tomes (knives) and lassos for hunting llamas.
-The Spanish approached and told Atahualpa that Virococha had ordered them to tell the Inca who they were.
-Atahualpa listened then gave one a gold cup of chicha which was not drunk and given no attention at all.
+The Spanish approached and told Atahualpa that Viracocha had ordered them to tell the Inca who they were.
+Atahualpa listened, then gave one a gold cup of chicha which was not drunk and given no attention at all.
 Furious, Atahualpa stood and yelled "If you disrespect me, I will also disrespect you", and said he would kill them, at which the Spanish attacked.

 Titu Cusi's only mention of a Bible being presented and then tossed to the ground is restricted to the encounter which took place before the battle, an omission that has been explained as due either to its relative insignificance to the Inca or to confusion between the events of the two days.